timklge/karoo-winddir/README.md

 ## Extension Developers: Headwind Data Type

 If the user has installed the headwind extension on his karoo, you can stream the headwind data type from other extensions via `karoo-ext`.
-Use extension id `karoo-headwind` with datatype id `headwind`.
-The datatype contains the following fields:
+Use extension id `karoo-headwind` with datatype ids `headwind` and `userwindSpeed`.

-- `FIELD_HEADWIND_ERROR_ID`: Error code, 0 or unset if no error occurred
-  - `1.0`: No GPS
-  - `2.0`: No weather data
-    - `3.0`: Headwind app has not been set up
-- `FIELD_HEADWIND_SPEED_ID`: Headwind speed in the user's defined unit.
-If the user has set the headwind indicator to show the absolute wind speed instead of the headwind, this field will contain the absolute wind speed.
+- The `headwind` datatype contains a single field that either represents an error code or the wind direction.
+A `-1.0` indicates missing gps receiption, `-2.0` no weather data, `-3.0` that the headwind extension has not been set up.
+Otherwise, the value is the wind direction in degrees; if the user has set the headwind indicator to depict the absolute wind direction, the field will contain the absolute wind direction; otherwise it will contain the headwind direction.
-- `FIELD_HEADWIND_DIRECTION_ID`: Headwind bearing in degrees.
-If the user has set the headwind indicator to show the absolute wind direction instead of the headwind, this field will contain the absolute wind direction.
+- The `userwindSpeed` datatype contains a single field with the wind speed in the user's defined unit.
+If the user has set the headwind indicator to show the absolute wind speed, this field will contain the absolute wind speed; otherwise it will contain the headwind speed.